Tuning parameter calibration for $\ell_1$-regularized logistic regression: Simulation studies

 In this section, we show the practical performance of the proposed scheme in a simulation study.
-We simulate data from the logistic regression model~\eqref{eqn:LR} with $n = 200$ samples and $p\in\{200, 500, 2000\}$ predictors.
+We simulate data from the logistic regression model~\eqref{eqn:LR} with $n = 200$ samples and $p\in\{200, 500\}$ predictors.
 The row vectors $x_{i}$ of the design matrix $X$ are i.i.d.
-Gaussian with mean zero and covariance $\Sigma = (1-\kappa)\textnormal{I} + \kappa \mathbbm{1}$, where $\textnormal{I}$ is the identity matrix, $\mathbbm{1}$ the matrix of all ones, and $\kappa\in \{0, 0.25, 0.5, 0.75\}$ the level of correlations among the predictors.
-The coordinates of the regression vector~$\truepara$ are set to zero except for $s\in \{5,10\}$ uniformly at random chosen entries that are set to $1$ or $-1$ with equal probability.
-We consider $N=500$ tuning parameters that are equally spaced on $[\tuning_{1},\tuning_{N}]$, where $\tuning_{1}=0.0001\tuning_{N}$ and $\tuning_{N}=10\log(p)/n$.
-For each of the total $24$ settings, we report the means over $200$~replications.
-The methods under consideration are the testing-based method defined in~\eqref{eqn:AV} and~\eqref{eset}, \BIC, 10-fold \CV, and \AIC.
-No thresholding is applied for the standard methods, since there is no guidance on the choice of such a threshold.
+Gaussian with mean zero and covariance $\Sigma = (1-\kappa)\textnormal{I} + \kappa \textbf{1}$, where $\textnormal{I}$ is the identity matrix, $\textbf{1}$ is the matrix of all ones, and $\kappa\in \{0, 0.25, 0.5, 0.75\}$ the level of correlations among the predictors.
+The settings with larger correlations are particularly interesting, because they violate the strict design assumptions.
+The coordinates of the regression vector~$\truepara$ are set to zero except for $s\in \{8,12,15{\oldnew , 20, 25}\}$ uniformly at random chosen entries that are set to $1$ or $-1$ with equal probability.
+While our theory holds for any tuning parameter grid, we consider $N=500$ tuning parameters that are equally spaced on $[\tuning_{1},\tuning_{N}]$, where $\tuning_{1}=0.0001\tuning_{N}$ and $\tuning_{N}=10\log(p)/n$ ensure a large spread of outcomes.
+For each of the total {\oldnew $40$} settings, we report the means over $200$~replications.
+The methods under consideration are the testing-based method defined in~\eqref{eqn:AV} and~\eqref{eset}, \BIC, {\oldnew \EBIC}, 10-fold \CV, and \AIC. {\oldnew The \EBIC~is the classical \BIC~with an additional penalty term $2\theta\log(p)$ with a positive $\theta$.
+Here, we choose $\theta\in\{0.25,0.5,1\}$.
+Note that the \BIC~is a special form of \EBIC~with $\theta=0$.} No thresholding is applied for the standard methods, since there is no guidance on the choice of such a threshold.
 All computations are conducted with the software \texttt{R}~\citep{Rsoftware} and the \texttt{glmnet} package.

 Since our goal is support recovery, we compare the methods in terms of Hamming distance, which is the sum of {the number of} false positives and false negatives.
-Figure~\ref{fig:hdf} contains the results for $\kappa=0.5$ and $\kappa=0.75$.
-The results for smaller correlations are deferred to the Appendix.
-The results allow for two observations: First, \BIC\ consistently outperforms \CV\ and \AIC.
-This is no surprise, given that \BIC\ is specifically designed for feature selection.
-Second, our testing-based scheme rivals \BIC\ across all settings.
+Figure~\ref{fig:hdf} contains the results for {\oldnew $\kappa\in\{0.25,0.5\}$ and $s\in\{8,12,15\}$}.